 Nice.
-But a little Excel knowledge can help out, whether it’s in tracking the growth of your private practice, or the progress of a client.
+But a little Excel knowledge can help out, whether it’s in tracking the growth of your private practice, or your client hours.
 Logging a few numbers and creating a graph or two can help to illustrate progress in a user friendly way.
 This could also factor in with the aforementioned accounting skills by tracking costs and revenues from your private practice.
-We’d also recommend keeping a database on hand of current and previous clients complete with contact details.
+We’d also recommend keeping a database on hand of current and previous clients complete with contact details (password protected for security).

 Copywriting and article writing is a brilliant skill to develop, and is becoming ever more vital as our activities move onto the web.
-Your writing ability will come into play in a huge range of scenarios, whether it’s taking out a small ad in a local magazine, all the way up to aiding in a peer-reviewed research report or featuring in an academic journal.
+Your writing ability will come into play in a huge range of scenarios, whether it’s posting Facebook updates all the way up to aiding in a peer-reviewed research report or featuring in an academic journal.

 Graphic design can help you brand yourself and your private practice.
 Coming up with a unique logo can help set you apart from other counsellors in your area, and can offer a recognisable graphic that is both memorable and speaks about you.
 A picture is worth a thousand words… although perhaps counselling is the one profession for whom that isn’t strictly true.

 Nevertheless, the marketing concept of ‘brand equity’ recognises that we shouldn’t just aim to build a client-base, but we should aim to present ourselves in a way that is warming and positive to others… and in this case, counselling probably is the one profession for whom that is most true, as conveying ourselves accurately to clients is vital.
 In addition, graphic design skills can help you promote your work, whether it’s through leaflet design, web graphics or creating images and quotes for your social media.